usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_101.md

 ## Prerequisites

+If you have not done so, scan the [tutorial readme file](../../readme.md) for some helpful background and ideas on how tutorial materials are arranged.

-You have Java installed with a JVM (Java Virtual Machine) available on the command line (a JRE or JDK), version 8 (and later).
+If ready to proceed, **you have a system with Java installed** offering a JVM (Java Virtual Machine) available on the command line (a JRE or JDK), version 8 (and later).

 **Tip:** check your Java version from the console using `java --version`.

-Also, you have a live Internet connection and the capability to download and save resources (binaries and code libraries) for local use.
+Also, **you have a live Internet connection** and the capability to download and save resources (binaries and code libraries) for local use.

-You are comfortable entering commands on the command line.
+**You are comfortable entering commands on the command line** (i.e. terminal or console window).
 For installation, you want a `bash` shell if available.
 On Windows, both WSL (Ubuntu) and Git Bash have been found to work.
 If you cannot use `bash`, the setup can be done by hand (downloading and unpacking a package from SourceForge).

 After installation, subsequent work on Windows does not require `bash` unless you choose to use it – a Windows `CMD` or Powershell can serve as your environment and the processor invoked with a Windows `bat` file (as described in the documentation).
 Mac and Linux (and WSL) users can continue to use `bash`.

+If you have already performed the setup as described in [README](../../../README.md) and [setup notes](../../../setup-notes.md), this lesson unit will be a breeze.

 ## Resources